Required Technical Configuration

-The goal of this document is to describe the ideal way of delivering digital content on social media, and help you get the most out of your Echobox.
+The goal of this document is to describe the ideal way of delivering digital content online, and help you get the most out of your Echobox service.
 This technical configuration also greatly benefits the performance of your content on search engines, recommendation tools and social platforms.

-Please note: If you are unable to accommodate all of these requirements, please discuss this with your Echobox sales representative to see how Echobox might be able to help mitigate the problem.
+Please note: If you are unable to accommodate all of these requirements, please discuss this with your Echobox customer representative to see how Echobox might be able to help mitigate any issues.

 The following sections discuss various parts of digital content delivery, in order of priority, starting with the most important.

-When sharing to social media, various platforms use different semantic tag protocols to extract article meta content such as title, description, images etc. Echobox uses this information as part of the algorithm and to help prepopulate share information, saving you a lot of time.
-The tags also ensure that everyone in your social audience who shares or reshares your content on their private accounts always gets the best share information.
-Echobox requires that these protocols are implemented as thoroughly as possible at the moment of publication.
-In order of importance, please implement:
+Various platforms use different semantic tag protocols to extract article meta content such as title, description, images etc. Echobox uses this information as part of its algorithms and to prepopulate previews, saving you a lot of time.
+The tags also ensure that people on social media who share your content to their friends and followers always use the best share information.
+Echobox requires that these protocols are implemented at the moment of publication.
+Please implement:

-The majority of your content will arrive in Echobox via a media content feed.
+The majority of your content is pulled by Echobox via media content feeds.
 Your feeds must be valid (i.e. conform to either the RSS, ATOM or XML sitemap standard) and contain articles as soon as they are publicly available on your website.
 Echobox checks each media content feed once per minute.

-To ensure your feeds are valid you can enter them into the following tool, https://validator.w3.org/feed/.
+To ensure your feeds are valid, you can check them using the following tool: https://validator.w3.org/feed/.
 You will be unable to connect invalid feeds to Echobox.

 For Echobox to always get articles as quickly as possible, please ensure the feeds you connect to Echobox do not use any caching.